Music Soothes Anxiety, Reduces Pain

 The findings showed that central arousal from the pain stimuli reliably decreased with the increasing music-task demand.

-Music helps reduce pain by activating sensory pathways that compete with pain pathways, stimulating emotional responses, and engaging cognitive attention (taking the focus away from pain).
+Music helps reduce pain by activating sensory pathways that compete with pain pathways in the brain, stimulating emotional responses, and engaging cognitive attention.
+Because the music is competing with the pain pathways in the brain, it appears to help to take the focus away from pain.

 Music, therefore, provided meaningful intellectual and emotional engagement to help reduce pain.